Westbrook, Queensland: Education

-Bunker's Hill State School is a government primary (Prep-6) school for boys and girls at 315 Bunkers Hill School Road (27.6060°S 151.8333°E).
+Bunker's Hill State School is a government primary (Preparation to Grade 6) school for boys and girls at 315 Bunkers Hill School Road (27.6060°S 151.8333°E).
 In 2012, it had 205 students enrolled with 17 teachers (12.6 full-time equivalent).
-In 2018, the school had an enrolment of 253 students with19 teachers (16 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).
+In 2018, the school had an enrolment of 253 students with 19 teachers (16 full-time equivalent) and 14 non-teaching staff (8 full-time equivalent).

 There are no secondary schools in Westbrook.
 The nearest government secondary school is Harristown State High School in Harristown to the north-east.

 Amenities

 Library services in Westbrook are provided by the Toowoomba Regional Council's mobile library service.
 The van visits Main Street every Saturday.

 There are a number of parks in the area: